Process indicators: When data becomes meaningful

 German customers also analyze approval deadlines very carefully.
 They want predictability and we provide them with realistic timelines from the outset.
 Incentives are another common theme: companies want to understand the process and how PAIH and the Special Economic Zones can support them.
 In summary, their concerns are pragmatic and can be resolved with data, references and transparency.

-My advice is, first, to involve professional advisors early.
-The Polish market offers many opportunities, but each production profile requires specific solutions regarding utilities, incentives, and labour.
-Early analysis helps avoid costly delays.
+My advice is: Firstly, consult professional advisors at an early stage.
+The Polish market offers many opportunities, but each production profile requires specific solutions in terms of energy supply, support programs and workforce.
+An early analysis helps to avoid costly delays.

-Second, I recommend being open to the solutions offered by developers.
-While ownership is common in Germany, leasing through a build-to-suit is often faster, safer, and more flexible in Poland.
-It shifts risk to the developer and ensures the building meets modern standards.
+Secondly, I recommend being open to the solutions offered by project developers.
+While ownership is common in Germany, leasing via a build-to-suit project in Poland is often faster, safer and more flexible.
+It shifts the risk to the project developer and ensures that the building meets modern standards.

-Third, I advise German companies to verify Poland’s support possibilities which combining with other conditions of the market might make Poland more attractive than competing countries.
-PAIH and the Special Economic Zones provide transparent and reliable guidance through the incentive process, which many investors underestimate Finally, I would stress that Poland combines cost advantages with a loyal and skilled workforce.
-For me, it is one of the best choices for German mid-sized manufacturers looking to expand abroad.
-With the right preparation, entry into the Polish market can be a very successful step.
+Thirdly, I advise German companies to examine the funding opportunities in Poland.
+In combination with other market conditions, this can make Poland more attractive than competing countries.
+PAIH and the Special Economic Zones offer transparent and reliable advice in the promotion process, which many investors underestimate.
+Finally, I would like to emphasize that Poland combines cost advantages with a loyal and skilled workforce.
+For me, it is one of the best options for German medium-sized manufacturers looking to expand internationally.
+With the right preparation, entering the Polish market can be a very successful step.

 Senior Manager, Hamburg